Chaneque: Background

 Chaneques have a long history in Mexico, although they are represented differently based on the state.
 They have been found in Mesoamerican legends, as well as in documents written by the Spanish Inquisition.
 Scholars debate the idea that chaneques and duendes are the same mythological beings.
 These creatures have different names throughout the world, but they share many characteristics.
-The name “duende” comes from the Indo-European word dema, which means connected to the home.
+The name "duende" comes from the Indo-European word dema, which means connected to the home.
 The root word dem- means house or household.
 This name stems from the fact that they tend to bother individuals in their homes.

 Villagers used to give the chaneques offerings in exchange for protection.
 They hoped that the chaneques would protect their harvest and prevent intruders, or other evil beings, from entering their homes.
 Another form of protection is wearing clothing inside out if traveling in the forest.

 Chaneques also had a reputation for kidnapping young men and women to have sexual relations.
-Historian Javier Ayala Calderon discovered an archive from 1676 in which a young man narrated his sexual experiences with a duende.
+Historian Javier Ayala Calderon discovered an archive from 1676 in which a young man narrated his sexual experiences with a female duende.

 Both stories found in written text from the Spanish inquisition and oral history from Mesoamerica describe beings that tended to be naughty.
 Some were protective while others were hostile.